Woman stabbed in Frederick, police searching for suspect

 Police did not locate the perpetrator at the scene of the incident.
 Patrol Division officers and detectives from the Major Crimes Unit are attempting to identify a suspect, the release reads.

-FPD said in the release that they believe the stabbing was an isolated incident and that there is no threat to public safety.
+FPD stated in the release that it believes the stabbing was an isolated incident and that there is no threat to public safety.

 The investigation is open and ongoing.
 To leave information anonymously about the incident, call FPD's tip line at 301-600-TIPS(8477), email fpdcrimetip@frederickmdpolice.org, or text 240-674-TIPS(8477).